SubramanyaJ/ChaCha20/README.md

 # ChaCha20

-A 256-bit stream cipher based on the 8-round cipher Salsa20/8, by Daniel J. Bernstein.
+ChaCha20 is a 256-bit stream cipher developed by Daniel J. Bernstein, an improved variant of Salsa20, using 20 rounds for encryption as specified in RFC 7539.

 ---